 What are virtual credit cards?

-A virtual credit card is a unique credit card number that’s generated by your credit card issuer so that you can make an online purchase.
-It masks your true credit card number and only works once so that your account is secure from data breaches, fraudulent use, and other compromises.
+A virtual credit card is a unique credit card number that's generated by your credit card issuer so that you can make an online purchase.
+It masks your true credit card number and only works once, keeping your account secure from data breaches, fraudulent use, and other compromises.

 Virtual credit card vs. digital wallet